harshverma724/Java_Basic_Projects/To Do List Application/Readme.txt

 - The program uses a while(true) loop to continuously show the menu until the user chooses to exit.
 - The program uses a while(true) loop to continuously show the menu until the user chooses to exit.

-- The program uses a while(true) loop to continuously show the menu until the user chooses to exit.